hannahdesmond/mastery-curriculum/chapter10/README.md

     end
   end
 end

+heathrow = Airport.new
+heathrow.hangar_report
 ```

-Because the array is referenced only by an _instance variable_, nothing outside of `Airport` instances can read it: so we're protected from programmers trying to `pop` a plane from `heathrow`, and so on.
+Because the array is referenced only by an _instance variable_, nothing outside of `Airport` instances can read it, so we're protected from programmers trying to `pop` a plane from `heathrow`, and so on.
 This essentially _limits the interface of the array_ to only methods we want to allow.

 > Spend some time playing with the code example above.
-Write a `Plane` class if you can – get the initial code example running.
-The code here is similar to code introduced in the first week of Makers Academy, so don't worry if it boggles you at the moment.
+Write a `Plane` class if you can and land it.
+The code here is similar to the code introduced in the first week of Makers, so don't worry if it boggles you at the moment.

 ## Complete the mastery quiz for chapter 10